 The three ovals at Eastern Park, just south of the Geelong Botanic Gardens, are also off-leash when organised sports and events are taking place.
 Alternatively, head to Western Beach, which is off-leash before 10am and after 5pm.
 The same off-leash hours apply at Rippleside Park, including the foreshore area.

-Dog-Friendly Dining in Geelong
+Dog-Friendly Cafes in Geelong

 There’s quite a few dog-friendly cafes along the waterfront in Geelong, perfect for brunch, lunch or just a coffee before or after a waterfront walk.